-- 4.4.1 Schemes shall provide feedback to the EA as part of every EPC audit . - 4.4.2 Where minor errors are identified which do not result in an EPC being failed, the EA shall be given feedback which includes guidance on what they need to do to remedy the errors. - 4.4.3 Where there is a pattern of repeated errors which do not result in a failed certificate but which are assessed as being likely to result in future failed certificates the requirements of Section 11.8 shall apply.
+- 4.4.1 Schemes shall provide feedback to the EA following every Audit. - 4.4.2 Even where no, or just minor errors are identified which do not result in an audit being failed, the EA shall be given feedback which includes guidance on what they need to do to prevent a re-occurrence of any minor errors.